How much money to I need to travel for seven months?

 Make sure you keep your costs low and avoid unpleasant surprises by getting some cheap worldwide travel insurance.
 There is little worse than the prospect of spending thousands of dollars if you're not properly covered.
-And if you're looking for great little e-book to help you plan your trip check out The Art of Solo Travel by Stephanie Lee.
+And you might take a look at a great little e-book to help you plan your trip called The Art of Solo Travel, by Stephanie Lee.
 She traveled for six months on $13,000 and details how she did it.

 Click here to post comments